enghwa/ecommerce-shopfront-on-aws/4_TestingFailover/README.md

 # Testing Multi-region Failover

 To have real confidence in our multi-region active-active setup, we need to test it.
 In this module we will artificially break our primary region and observe our failover in action.

-To demonstrate this we coduct a scenario where a developer accidentally deletes production setting in API gateway in primary region (Ireland), thus breaking the API layer.
-We expect our application detects this failure and adjusts the DNS settings to continue service of the application from the second region (Singapore) maintaining availability of the API/Database and functionality of the UI.
+To demonstrate this, we conduct a scenario where a developer accidentally deletes the production setting in API gateway in primary region (Ireland), thus breaking the API layer.
+We expect our application detects this failure and adjusts the DNS settings to continue service of the application from the second region (Singapore), maintaining availability of the API/Database and functionality of the UI.

 ## 1. Breaking API layer in primary region (Ireland)

-In the AWS Console, ensure you are in your primary region (Ireland) then head over to `API Gateway`, choose your `Custom Domain Name`.
+In the AWS Console, ensure you are in your primary region (Ireland) then head over to `API Gateway` console, choose `Custom Domain Name`.
 Then delete the `Base Path Mappings` and save changes.

 ![Failover](../images/04-failover-01.png)